 6. Try a marzipan workshop in Toledo

 The medieval city of Toledo is a must-visit when traveling to Spain.
-Located in central Spain, the old city has a rich history.
+Located in central Spain, it’s an easy day trip from Madrid.
+The old city has a rich history.
 Toledo dates back to the Roman Empire, and played a key role in Spanish history, having been the home to the Arab, Jewish, and Christian cultures throughout the years.

 It was also the capital city of Spain until 1560 and its old town is a designated UNESCO World Heritage Site.
 But what Toledo is really famous for is its marzipan.